rrwick/Bandage/README.md

 * Plus and minus keys will zoom in and out.
 * Arrow keys will pan the viewport horizontally and vertically.
 * Shift+plus and shift+minus will rotate the view clockwise and anti-clockwise.

-### Customisation

-##### Colours

-There are three built-in colouring schemes:
-* One colour – all nodes are the same colour, which can be set using the 'Select' button
-* Coverage – nodes range in colour from black (low coverage) to red (high coverage)
-* Random – colours are assigned randomly, to aid in distinguishing one from the next

-It is also possible to select the 'Custom' colouring scheme, where the user can specify node colours.
-Inititially, all nodes will be grey, but selected nodes can have their colour specified by clicking the 'Set colour' button in the right pane.

-##### Labels

-Nodes can be labeled with their number, sequence length, coverage, a custom label or any combination of the above.
-Custom labels are applied to selected nodes by clicking the 'Set label' button in the right pane.

-The font can be set using the 'Font' button.
-Turning on 'Text outline' will surround the black text with a white outline, which can make reading the text easier, especially over darker coloured nodes.

-##### Graph layout

-The 'Settings' dialog (accessible under the 'Tools' menu) exposes more options.

-The 'Base pairs per segment' settings controls the length of the drawn nodes.
-The number of line segments that make up a drawn node is determined by dividing the sequence length by this value (rounded up to the nearest integer).
-Any node with a sequence length of less than or equal to this value will be drawn a single line segment.
-Guidelines for this setting:
-* Large values will result in shorter nodes.
-Very large values will result in all nodes being a similiar size (one line segment).
-* Small values will result in longer nodes and a stronger correlation between sequence length and node length.
-* Large values make the graph layout calculations easier, due to their being less pieces to position.
-Large values are therefore recommended for visualising very big assembly graphs.

-The 'Graph layout iterations' setting controls how much time the graph layout algorithm spends on positioning the graph components.
-Low settings are faster and therefore recommended for big assembly graphs.
-Higher settings may result in smoother, more pleasing layouts.

-##### Graph appearance

-Additional settings for controling graph appearance are also accessible via the 'Settings' dialog:
-* Base node width – the minimum width for each node
-* Additional node width from coverage – the degree to which high coverage nodes are wide than the base node width
-* Maximum node width – limits node width so very high coverge nodes do not appear excessively wide
-* Edge width – the width of the edges that connect nodes
-* Outline thickness – the thickness of the black outline drawn around each node
-* Text outline thickness – the thickness of the white outline drawn around node labels (when enabled)
-* Antialiasing – results in a smoother graph appearance at the cost of performance

 ### Assembly tips